Denubik/otus-qa-2023-06/README.md

 # otus-qa-2023-06-Lantsov

-Description: this is simple project for learning purposes
+Description: this is simple project for learning purposes.